-- Once you’ve properly mounted your scope and are sure that it is in the proper position (forward/back) on the rifle, then would should stare at a light colored solid object close to you.
+- Once you’ve properly mounted your scope and are sure that it is in the proper position (forward/back) on the rifle, then you should stare at a light-colored solid object close to you.
 This process is MUCH easier with a friend.
 If you don’t have any friends, stop reading and go find one.

 - Have your friend (or person you hired to pretend to be your friend) hold up a white sheet of paper a foot or two in front of your scope for you to look at through the scope.

 - Close your eyes and rest them for a few seconds.

 - Open your eye(s), look at the reticle and then close them.
 Two seconds max!
 If you keep your eye open too long, your eye will strain to bring the reticle in focus and will defeat the purpose of this exercise.